 I could create a separate /home partition during the Linux installation process, or by using a partitioning program.
 At this point, GParted seemed to be the most commonly used Linux partitioner.
 It was available as a standalone program, as a program available on some Linux live CDs (or USB drives), and as an ISO file that could be added to a multiboot drive.
 I used a YUMI multiboot USB drive, with the convenience of having a number of boot tools available on one drive.
 On my YUMI drive, I didn’t bother installing GParted separately; it was already a part of Parted Magic, which also offered a file manager and some other handy tools.
 My YUMI drive also had an Ubuntu ISO.
 Ubuntu didn’t come with GParted installed, but YUMI would allow extra space for changes in the Ubuntu live CD (or USB) setup, so I could add GParted there if desired.
 When working with NTFS (i.e., Windows) partitions, I tended to prefer MiniTool Partition Wizard, also available in ISO.

 (Note: if I did reboot with an Ubuntu live ISO, or something like it, I would want to be aware of yet another /home folder.
-In addition to the /home partition and /home folder that might appear on my computer’s internal hard disk drive (HDD), there would be a /home folder on the Ubuntu CD.
+In addition to the /home partition and /home folder that might appear on my computer’s internal hard disk drive (HDD), there would be a /home folder in the Ubuntu ISO.
 That Ubuntu /home folder would have nothing to do with what I was trying to accomplish with a /home partition or folder on my own system.)

 Since reinstallation in Mint appeared likely to delete anything in the existing /home folder, I copied its contents to an external USB drive.
 In one of my failed efforts, I made the mistake of doing this copying in an administrator session of Mint’s File Manager, called Thunar.
 I opened that administrative session by opening a Terminal (Ctrl-Alt-T) and typing “sudo thunar.”
 (Note: this post uses standard English punctuation.
 So in that example, the user would type the words “sudo thunar” without the quotation marks and without the ending period.)